A congenital heart defect is a problem with the structure of the heart that a child is born with.

 Congenital heart valve problems

 Heart valves are like doorways between the heart chambers and the blood vessels.
-Heart valves open and close to keep blood moving in the correct direction.
+Heart valves open and close to keep blood moving in the proper direction.
 If the heart valves can't open and close correctly, blood can't flow smoothly.

 Heart valve problems include valves that are narrowed and don't open completely (stenosis) or valves that don't close completely (regurgitation).